-She holds an MS in geology from The University of Texas at Austin and a BS in geology from Trinity University.
+She holds an MA in geology from The University of Texas at Austin and a BA in geology from Trinity University.

 Ms. Bay serves on the boards of the Apache Corporation and Hunting PLC.
 She’s also on the board of the Advisory Council for the Jackson School of Geosciences at the University of Texas at Austin, and the Advisory Board for the Energy Education Center for the Independent Petroleum Association of America.

 Committees: Compensation (Chair), Executive, Nominating and Corporate Governance